MicrosoftDocs/msteams-docs/msteams-platform/concepts/extensibility-points.md

 ms.author: lajanuar
 ms.date: 09/22/2020
 ---

 # Entry points for Teams apps

 The Teams platform provides a flexible set of entry points where people can discover and use your app.
 Your app can be as simple as embedding existing web content in a tab or a multi-faceted app that users interact with across several contexts.

-The most successful apps feel native to Teams, so it's important to carefully plan your app's entry points.
+The most successful apps are native to Teams, so plan your app's entry points carefully.

 ## Teams, channels, and chats